scilus/scil-documentation/source/arriving/welcome.rst

 We recommend using linux, but Mac can be an option.
 With Windows, your life will definitely be more complicated.

 1. First, you should work in a virtual environment to avoid breaking your python installation.
-See the :ref:`ref_environments_page`.
+See the :ref:`ref_venvs`.

 2. Install scilpy (see the :ref:`ref_scilpy` page).
 This will install Dipy too.

 3. You may want to install Tractoflow (see :ref:`ref_tractoflow`) or our other tools (see :ref:`ref_other_pipelines`).

-4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)
+4. You may want to install other tools that are often useful for people in our lab (see the :doc:`here <../intro_to/explore_software>` page for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)

 Getting set up on super computers
 """""""""""""""""""""""""""""""""